github/ruby/doc/yjit/yjit.md

 ### Source Code Organization

 The YJIT source code is divided between:
-- `yjit_asm.c`: x86 in-memory assembler we use to generate machine code
-- `yjit_codegen.c`: logic for translating Ruby bytecode to machine code
-- `yjit_core.c`: basic block versioning logic, core structure of YJIT
-- `yjit_iface.c`: code YJIT uses to interface with the rest of CRuby
+- `yjit.c`: code YJIT uses to interface with the rest of CRuby
 - `yjit.h`: C definitions YJIT exposes to the rest of the CRuby
 - `yjit.rb`: `YJIT` Ruby module that is exposed to Ruby
+- `yjit/src/asm/*`: in-memory assembler we use to generate machine code
+- `yjit/src/codegen.rs`: logic for translating Ruby bytecode to machine code
+- `yjit/src/core.rb`: basic block versioning logic, core structure of YJIT
+- `yjit/src/stats.rs`: gathering of run-time statistics
+- `yjit/src/options.rs`: handling of command-line options
 - `misc/test_yjit_asm.sh`: script to compile and run the in-memory assembler tests
 - `misc/yjit_asm_tests.c`: tests for the in-memory assembler